100 Level Courses

 Additional Course Details: Taught in Japanese

-JAPA 331: Advanced Reading and Speaking II.
+JAPA 331: Advanced Japanese Reading.
 3 credits.

 Schedule Type: Lecture